nglaeser/crypto-glossary/docs/general.md

 : Attack in which an [adversary](#adversary) creates multiple fake identities (parties) it controls in order to increase its influence in a network.
 To an outside observer these machines can't be distinguished from other honest parties/identities.
 One way to prevent this is asking new users to perform a somewhat costly registration process as a way to rate-limit creating new identities.

 **Uniform** { #uniform }
 : A distribution is uniform, or a value uniformly distributed, if every outcome is equally likely.
 We may say that a value is "drawn uniformly at random".
-A uniform distribution over N elements means each of the elements is drawn with probability 1/N.
+A uniform distribution over $N$ elements means each of the elements is drawn with probability $1/N$.

 **Unary**
 : Compared to binary, which represents numbers using two symbols (0 and 1), the unary representation of a number consists only of 1s.
 Specifically, a number $n$ is represented in unary as a string of $n$ 1s (e.g., 5 in unary would be 11111).
 [Security parameters](#secparam) are usually given as an input in their unary representation, i.e. $1^\lambda$.